vcg-uvic/benchmark-orientation/README.md

  *`DTU` Dataset consists of 60 sequences.
 The current release version of our benchmark software does not yet have the interface to convert the dataset into the form that can be used within the benchmark.

-For example, `chatnoir` directory should be located at <project root>/data/Viewpoints/chatnoir.
+For example, `chatnoir` directory should be located at `<project root>/data/Viewpoints/chatnoir`.
 Inside each dataset directory, the following directory structure should exist.

 <pre>
 Sequence Name